 Left: St Margaret's, Broomfield Right: St Nicolas, Leeds;

 Broomfield and Leeds are villages of much interest but with only small populations.
 From their small numbers come even smaller congregations for their churches; far too few to pay for the substantial cost of their upkeep.
 Yet the church is the architectural centrepiece of an English village, one that must be preserved.

 This is the purpose of The Friends of Leeds and Broomfield Churches.
 There are currently about 130 Friends, and although each pays an annual subscription this forms but a small contribution toward the amount needed.

 A series of fund-raising events is therefore held and these have included Safari Suppers held in various houses around the villages, Barn Dances, Garden Parties (with a contest for the best-made scarecrow), Auctions and even formal dinners held at Leeds Castle with entertainment by the Cameo Opera Singers.
-Overall many hundreds of pounds have been raised since the Friends started in 1999.
+Overall more than £55,000 have been raised since the Friends started in 1999.